dbeniamin/Selenium_test_runners/README.md

-# Selenium_test_runners
+# Selenium Automation with Python and Parallelism Testing

-This project contains the build of automatized test runners with multiple tests in the same file.
+This project contains the build of automated test runners with multiple tests in the same file.

 ### Introduction:

-Designed to practice the build of several tests and run them separate or all at the same time by adding to the run config the -n 4 in order to run all 4 tests at once.
+Designed to practice the build of several tests and run them separately or all at the same time by adding to the run config the -n 4 in order to run all 4 tests at once.

 ### Key Features:

-- **Selenium** Automate the tests on web pages, usings https://the-internet.herokuapp.com/ to practice.
+- **Selenium** Automate the tests on web pages, using https://the-internet.herokuapp.com/ to practice.
-- **Python** Using python language to write and automate the scripsts.
+- **Python** Using python language to write and automate the scripts.
 - **Flexibility and Adaptability:** Tailor the scripts to your specific interests and goals.

 ### Project Structure:

-### Scripts with various tests designed to automate web pages testing using Selenium
+### Scripts with various tests designed to automate web page testing using Selenium

 ### Requirements:

+**Running multiple tests at the same time setup**

+1 - Install the pytest-xdist package.
+2 - Specify pytest as the project testing framework under the Setting menu > Tools > Python integrated tools > Testing (applies to PyCharm users).
+3 - Right click your tests > Modify run configurations.
+4 - in the **Additional Arguments** field, add **-n 4** if you need to run 4 tests in parallel.

 Please make sure that the required libraries and frameworks are installed for proper project functionality.